 1. School supplies

-One of my favorite childhood Target memories is trekking there each September, school supplies, list in hand, to load up on colorful new folders, notebooks, pencils, pens and endless reams of college-ruled paper.
+One of my favorite childhood Target memories is trekking there each September, school supplies list in hand, to load up on colorful new folders, notebooks, pencils, pens and endless reams of college-rule paper.

 Now that I’m a mom, I know schools sometimes demand fresh supplies throughout the year.
-Target maintains a decent stash of everything from glue to glitter — for when that Alexander Hamilton diorama assignment sneaks up on you as stealthily as George Washington crossing the Delaware.
+Target maintains a decent stash of everything from glue to glitter — for when that Alexander Hamilton diorama assignment sneaks up on you.

 2. Retro toys